igrek51/trimmer/README.md

 # Trimmer
-Automatic song processing tool
+Automatic song processing tool, which:

-1. Downloads mp3 from youtube URL
+1. Downloads mp3 from youtube URL (thanks to youtube-dl)
-2. Trims down silence at the beginning & at the end of song
+2. Trims down silence at the beginning & at the end of song (thanks to pydub)
-3. Adjusts volume to standardized level
+3. Adjusts volume to normalized level, applies fade-in & fade-out (thanks to pydub)
-4. Adds MP3 tags
+4. Adds MP3 ID3v2 tags (thanks to eyed3)
-5. Spits out formatted mp3: `Artist - Title.mp3`
+5. Spits out renamed mp3: `Artist - Title.mp3`

+# Installation

+# Usage

+# TODO
+- manual trimming